-Born in New York, Murray Perahia started playing piano at the age of four, and later attended Mannes College where he studied conducting and composition.
+Born in New York, Murray started playing piano at the age of four, and later attended Mannes College where he studied conducting and composition.
 His summers were spent at the Marlboro Festival, collaborating with such musicians as Rudolf Serkin, Pablo Casals and the members of the Budapest String Quartet.
 He also studied during this period with Mieczyslaw Horszowski.
-In subsequent years, he developed a close friendship with Vladimir Horowitz, whose perspective and personality were an abiding inspiration.

-In 2000 Mr Perahia was appointed Principal Guest Conductor of the Academy of St. Martin in the Fields and has since developed a celebrated partnership with the orchestra, producing acclaimed recordings and spellbinding performances.
-He regularly tours with them as both conductor and pianist, with performances throughout the United States, Europe, Japan and South East Asia.
+He has been Principal Guest Conductor of the Academy of St. Martin in the Fields since 2000 and regularly tours with them as both conductor and pianist.

-In October 2016, he released a highly anticipated recording of Bach French Suites, his first album on the Deutsche Grammophon label.
+Murray has recorded an extensive discography and in October 2016 released a highly anticipated recording of Bach French Suites, his first album on the Deutsche Grammophon label.

 In 2004 Murray was awarded an honorary KBE in recognition of his outstanding service to music.

 From The Green Room